FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 </template>
 ```

 Save your changes, and your app should refresh (if it doesn't, use the manual refresh button in the app preview address bar).
-Now, you can see a title, a card, and two buttons.
+Now, you can see an h1 title, a card, and two buttons.

 ## Add some data